 The entrance to the building features a beautiful Penrose tiling.
 Other elements of the Andrew Wiles Building's architecture are also mathematically inspired.
 The two main walls in the foyer exhibit Antoni Malinowski's 'Spiral Flip' (below left), which subtly changes with different lighting when viewed from different angles.
-In the building's entrance it is impossible to miss Mat Chivers' "Axiom" sculpture, the winner of our Sculpture Competition (below middle - this has been temporarily removed to make space for the Conrad Shawcross exhibition).
+In the building's entrance it is impossible to miss Mat Chivers' 'Axiom' sculpture, the winner of our Sculpture Competition (below middle - this has been temporarily removed to make space for the Conrad Shawcross exhibition).

-We have hosted a number of art events and exhibitions.
 We are always open to any ideas that artists may have for using the exhibition space.
 Our Arts Committee assesses all requests on a rolling basis.
 Please contact Dyrol Lumbard to discuss this further.